 Curriculum and clerkship opportunities

-The basic surgical skills course, taken in the Surgery Skills Lab, emphasizes the fundamentals of basic aseptic technique, and theory and applications of clinical practice.
-The course is a 20-hour progressive lab course with didactic, hands-on skills experience and integration of critical thinking.
-It encompasses the AOA core competencies of medical knowledge, patient care, interpersonal and communication skills, professionalism and systems-based practice.
-Under the direction of surgical residents, surgical nurses and surgical teaching assistants, students are introduced to suturing, knot-tying, surgical instrumentation, donning surgical gown and gloves, tissue dissection, intravenous insertion and other clinical/surgical procedures and equipment.
-Students completing this course gain competency in clinical and surgery skills that will allow them to confidently approach and excel in their clinical rotation years.
+The basic surgical and medical skills course, held in the Surgery Skills Lab, provides an introduction to the perioperative environment emphasizing aseptic principles and technique to second-year medical students.
+The 20-hour progressive lab course includes didactic, hands-on skills experience, and integration of critical thinking.
+It encompasses the AOA core competencies of medical knowledge, patient care, interpersonal and communication skills, professionalism, and systems-based practice.
+Under the direction of physicians, residents, and surgery teaching assistants, students are introduced to surgical attire and etiquette, suturing, knot-tying, surgical instrumentation, tissue dissection, intravenous insertion and other medical and surgical procedures.
+Students completing this course gain competency in the practical medical and surgical skills that will allow them to confidently approach and excel in their clinical rotation years.

 After taking the course, students engage in frequent opportunities of critical thinking throughout medical school by case-based scenarios presented to them in the Human Simulation Lab.